Quangnam1423/chess/README.md

-game chess make by Tong Quang Nam for 1 month :>>.
+game chess maked by Tong Quang Nam for 1 month :>>.